+NOTE: The CCF obtains the resource owner authorization information and may store it locally.

-5. Authentication between the API invoker and the AEF and service API invocation in RNAA are performed following step 5-8 of subclause 6.5.2.3 in TS 33.122 [4].
+5. Authorization and authentication between the API invoker and the AEF in RNAA are performed as defined in 6.5..3 of TS 33.122 [4].

 Figure 6.6.2.3-1: Procedure for revoking resource owner authorization

-1. The CCF authenticates the ROF and establishes a secure session via CAPIF-8 reference point.
+1. The CCF and the ROF establish a secure session over CAPIF-8 reference point

-2. The ROF sends a resource owner authorization revocation request to the CCF to provide resource ownerrevocation information.
-The information indicates which resource owner authorization is requested for revocation.
+2. The resource owner sends a resource owner authorization revocation request to the CCF via ROF to provide resource owner authorization revocation information.
+The information includes the Resource Owner ID, service API information, API invoker ID to indicate which resource owner authorization is requested for revocation.

-3. After receiving the resource owner revocation information, the CCF changes the resource owner authorization and determines whether to trigger a revocation procedure specified in subclause 8.23.4 of 3GPP TS 23.222 [i.z] to revoke the API invoker authorization.
+3. After receiving the resource owner authorization revocation information, the CCF updates the resource owner authorization information locally, and determines whether to trigger the revocation procedure as specified in clause 6.5.3.4 of TS 33.122 [4] to revoke the API invoker authorization.
+If it is, the CCF sends revoke API invoker authorization request to the AEF with the Resource Owner ID, service API information, API invoker ID.

-4. The CCF sends a revocation response to the ROC.
+4. The CCF sends a revocation response to the ROF.